Limit was 100 then 250 then 350 but now 300

 The Microsoft Teams service is experiencing heavy demand at present with the number of active users growing strongly.
 Microsoft has had to adjust some features to ensure that service levels are maintained, but they’re also using some of the saved resources to allow higher limits to some features.
 One such example is the increase in the participant limit for group chats, which was previously lifted earlier this month from 100 to 250.
 The previous 100 limit lasted a year before it was increased.

-On May 27, Microsoft bumped the limit for both group chats and Teams meetings to 350, but said that this was only on a temporary basis.
+On May 27, Microsoft bumped the limit for Teams meetings (including meeting chats) to 350, but said that this was only on a temporary basis.
 At the time, Microsoft said that they would assess the effect of the new limit over time and decide in September if the increase should remain.
 One week later (June 2), Microsoft announced a reduction of the limit to 300 in an update to Office 365 notification MC214350.
 On the upside, the temporary nature of the increase appears to be lifted as there’s no mention about assessing the new limit in September.

 According to MC214350.
 Microsoft has started to roll out the new limit with the goal of having it effective worldwide by the end of June.
 No doubt the new limit will be popular with the large enterprises who have deployed Teams, including Microsoft’s own deployment where many online meetings hit the limit and stop others being able to join.